 10. Climb for a Living

-Although the concept sounds pretty out of the box, people have been working as climbers to earn a living for centuries.
+Although the concept sounds out of the box, people have worked as climbers to earn a living for centuries.
 In the modern-day industry, such individuals are called arborist climbers.

 This job pays you around $40,000 annually.
 On top of that, it also lets you conserve the environment and restore the minimal forest areas on our planet.
-If you’re interested in giving back to the environment while working outdoors, become a trained climber and apply for the job.
+If you want to give back to the environment while working outdoors, become a trained climber and apply for the job.

 11. Become a Botanist

 Botanists are some of the highest-paid researchers worldwide.
-Mainly, these trained individuals study the plant life in a particular area.
-Then, they use the information to devise beneficial strategies to save biodiversity.
+These trained individuals study plant life in a particular area, using the information to devise beneficial strategies to save biodiversity.

-They also study the effects of human interactions with plant species and work to conserve the natural integrity with minimal human intervention.
-With the environmental conservation industry booming, botanists are paid anywhere from $80,000-$100,000 annually to spend their day outdoors.
+They also study the effects of human interactions with plant species and work to conserve their natural integrity with minimal human intervention.
+With the environmental conservation industry booming, botanists are paid anywhere from $80,000 to $100,000 annually to spend their days outdoors.

 So, if you’re tired of grueling away in your office cabin, it is probably time to switch careers.
 Start working with plants, crops, flowers, and vegetation.